 Service hour forms are to be completed and submitted to the EDS Main Office no later than one week after completing each qualifying service.
-Service hour forms are available in the EDS Main Office, on School-Speak, and the EDS website, www.eriedayschool.com.
-The hours will be logged on SchoolSpeak for parent reference.
+Service hour forms are available in the EDS Main Office, on School Speak, and the EDS website, www.eriedayschool.com.
+The hours will be logged on School Speak for parent reference.
 Parents that do not fulfill their obligated service hours during the school year are asked to perform summer volunteerism.
 See Exhibit C, Family Service Commitment Form on page 41 and Exhibit D, Parent Service Hour Form on page 43.

-The following are examples of service hour opportunities:
+The following are examples of service hour opportunities (options during the pandemic are underlined):